 Capsaicin was first isolated in 1816 by Christian Bucholz.
 Capsaicin is a chili pepper extract, genus Capsicum, with analgesic properties.
 Its chemical composition was first determined in 1919.
 They explained the biosynthetic pathway in the 1960s.
 Since its discovery, it is used as a homeopathic remedy to treat burning pain using the concept of "treating like with like" or counter-irritant.
 The first reports of its pain-relieving properties appeared in the mid-1850s as a recommendation to use it for parts of the body that burn or itch.
 Since the first reports, one uses various preparations of capsaicin to treat a variety of chronic painful conditions.
 Systematic reviews have shown that capsaicin is efficacious in treating a variety of conditions, including:

 It is important to note that manufacturers have sponsored many of the studies examining the benefits of capsaicin.
 They often prescribe the agent for many other disorders with little to no supporting evidence.
-There is little scientific proof it works as a weight loss agent or lowers blood sugar.
+There is little scientific proof it works as a weight-loss agent or lowers blood sugar although more studies need to be done to evaluate its total effect on delaying obesity-related metabolic syndrome.

 An alternative mechanism of analgesia is suggested by studies using a potent capsaicin analog, resiniferatoxin.
 Activation of TRPV1 receptors by resiniferatoxin (RTX) results in a sustained rise in free intracellular calcium levels which leads to calcium-induced cytotoxicity and the selective death of cells bearing TRPV1 receptors.
 RTX produced a prolonged increase in intracellular calcium in vanilloid-sensitive neurons in cultures of human dorsal root ganglion, but adjacent non-TRPV1 bearing neurons were not affected.
 The authors of the study suggested that nociceptive neuronal or nerve terminal deletion may be an effective strategy for pain management.